mattermost/mattermost-handbook-1/source/guides/procurement.md

 ### How to procure software subscription services (1-3 weeks)

+1. Check [existing systems list](https://airtable.com/shrwSRirvgm3Ayg31/tblI4gu3oPUiZazs8?blocks=hide
+) to confirm the system isn't purchased already.
-Confirm with finance you have budget for the spend, then:
+2. Confirm with finance (Aneal Vallurupalli) you have budget for the spend

-Email `procurement@mattermost.com` with the name of the service and the SKU that you want so they can review the terms of service, purchase the service and provision you an administrator account.
+3. Email `procurement@mattermost.com` with enough details of your purchase so that:
+     - (If applicable) They can contact the sales person you're working with
+     - They can run a legal and privacy policy review for EU-U.S. Privacy Shield compliance
+     - After review is complete, they can run the terms acceptance or e-sign process
+     - The NAME and PURPOSE of the system can be updated in our [Systems List](https://airtable.com/shrwSRirvgm3Ayg31/tblI4gu3oPUiZazs8?blocks=hide)

 IMPORTANT:
 - Mattermost runs its own e-sign process.